 - The tomb of Grigor Tatevatsi, the last saint of the Armenian Church;

-From all the tourist places in Armenia that we have listed here, this is probably the least known and least visited.
+Of all the tourist places in Armenia we have listed here, this is probably the least known and least visited.
 However, this doesn’t mean you should skip it.
-Zorats Karer is located in the south of Armenia, 4 km from the town of Sisian and it’s perfectly located as a stop when visiting the Tatev.
+Zorats Karer is located in the south of Armenia, 4 km from the town of Sisian, and it’s ideally located as a stop when visiting the Tatev.

-Please note that the real Zorats Karer is on the right side of the road (direction to Sisian), on the left, there is a reproduction of what is believed what the site looked like.
+Please note that the real Zorats Karer is on the right side of the road (direction to Sisian), on the left, there is a reproduction of what has been believed that the site looked like.
 Don’t be fooled and think the site is only the one on the left.

 Khor Virap’s notability as a monastery and pilgrimage site is attributed to the fact that “Gregory the Illuminator” was initially imprisoned here for 14 years by King Tiridates III of Armenia.
 Saint Gregory subsequently became the king’s religious mentor, and they led the proselytizing activity in the country.
 In the year 301, Armenia was the first country in the world to be declared a Christian nation.

-However, as a tourist and mountains lover the imposing and mythical Mount Ararat was our main attraction.
-Unfortunately, the day was slightly foggy making the view less impressive and ruining the pictures…
+However, as a tourist and mountain lover, the imposing and mythical Mount Ararat was our main attraction.
+Unfortunately, the day was slightly foggy, making the view less impressive and ruining the pictures…

-According to UNESCO themselves, Geghard monastery contains several “churches and tombs, most of them cut into the rock, which illustrates the very peak of Armenian medieval architecture.
+According to UNESCO, Geghard Monastery contains several “churches and tombs, most of which are cut into the rock, which illustrates the very peak of Armenian medieval architecture.
 The complex of medieval buildings is set into a landscape of great natural beauty, surrounded by towering cliffs at the entrance to the Azat Valley“.

 Geghard monastery takes the integration with nature to a whole new level, a big part of the monastery is entirely dug out of the cliff rocks, while others are elaborate structures, with both architecturally complex walled sections and rooms deep inside the cliff.
-All together they make Geghard monastery quite unique and a very pleasant view.
+Together they make Geghard monastery quite unique and have a delightful view.

 8. Make a side trip to Noravank Monastery

-Armenians really knew where to build their monuments, they are great tourist attractions not only because of their architecture and history but also for their harmony with the surrounding fabulous nature.
+Armenians really knew where to build their monuments; they are great tourist attractions not only because of their architecture and history but also for their harmony with the surrounding nature.

 When visiting Noravank Monastery you really should notice two important features.
-First, don’t forget do access to the second floor by way of a narrow stone-made staircase jutting out from the face of building to take a closer look at the dome.
+First, don’t forget to go to the second floor by way of a narrow stone-made staircase jutting out from the face of the building to take a closer look at the dome.

-Sevan Lake is the biggest lake in Armenia and Caucasus Region occupying 5% of all Armenian Territory.
-This lake is located at 1900 meters of altitude making it one of the biggest freshwater high-altitude lakes in the world.
+Sevan Lake is the biggest lake in Armenia, and the Caucasus Region occupies 5% of all Armenian Territory.
+This natural landmark in Armenia is located at 1900 meters altitude making it one of the biggest freshwater high-altitude lakes in the world.

-Lake Sevan is the biggest fish source in Armenia, hence if you like fish here you have a great opportunity, particularly trout and crayfish.
+Lake Sevan is the biggest fish source in Armenia.
+Hence if you like to fish here, you have a great opportunity, particularly trout and crayfish.
 There are several restaurants on the shore of the lake for you to choose from.

-Armenia is a landlocked country which means that this lake is their best chance of going to the beach.
-However, we didn’t find the beaches appealing and you should note that being at 1900 meters of altitude means that it’s significantly colder than other places.
+Armenia is landlocked, so this lake is their best chance to go to the beach.
+However, we didn’t find the beaches appealing, and you should note that being at 1900 meters of altitude means that it’s significantly colder than other places.

-There are several Monasteries on the shores of the lake with the most interesting one being Sevanavank Monastery.
-The monastery is on top of the peninsula hill and is built of crude black stone on the exterior, although in our opinion clearly not as impressive as the others referred here.
+There are several Monasteries on the lake’s shores, the most interesting one being Sevanavank Monastery.
+The monastery is on top of the peninsula hill and is built of crude black stone on the exterior, although, in our opinion, clearly not as impressive as the others referred to here.

 Besides the food, Armenia has a strong tradition of wine.
 It is known as the cradle of winemaking.
-We aren’t appreciators but for those who love good wine, Armenia has plenty and good, as has Georgia.
+We aren’t appreciators, but for those who enjoy good wine, Armenia has plenty of good ones, as has Georgia.